woohyunjng/discord.py-components/README.md

 </div>

 ## Welcome!
 Discord components are cool, but discord.py will support it on version 2.0.
 It is hard to wait, so we made a third-party library for using components such as buttons or selects!
-We're currently developing this library, so it has a lot of bugs.
-But it has enough features to make the components easy to use :)

 This project is open source ⭐.

-Also, there is an [official discord server](https://discord.gg/pKM6stqPxS), so if you have a question, feel free to ask it on this server.
+Also, there is an [official discord server](https://discord.gg/pKM6stqPxS), so if you have any questions, feel free to ask it on this server.

 ## Features
-+ You can use discord components and handle interactions easily!
++ You can use message components and handle component interactions easily!
-+ Methods based on discord.py.
++ third-party of discord.py.

 ## Docs
-[The docs](https://devkiki7000.gitbook.io/discord-components/) could contain many grammatic errors, spelling mistakes, and typos because I am not a native English speaker.
-So if there is a problem on the docs, contact me or create an issue.
+We are currently making a new docs!
+So you can wait for it or use the old documents ([Gitbook version](https://devkiki7000.gitbook.io/discord-components), [Sphinx Version](https://discord-components.readthedocs.io/en/0.5.2.4
+)) (Both outdated)

 ## Install
 ```